 3. School Bus Driver: Bus drivers need background checks for child-related jobs.

-4. Real Estate Agent: California real estate agents must undergo a background check as part of the licensing process.
+4. Real Estate Agent: California real estate agents must undergo a background check for licensing.

 5. Delivery Driver (e.g., for Amazon, FedEx): Companies conduct background checks to secure goods and ensure community safety during package transportation.